ranggarifqi/ranggarifqi/README.md

 As long as you can understand what people say, and they can understand what you said, it's all good.

-I'm planning to apply that method to Arabic language as well.
-Cos, come on... being a muslim but know nothing about Arabic language ? that's not funny man.

 ## 👋 Last but not least

 I hope you can find anything useful in my github account.